Extreme Weather Bench

 Repository metadata

-Benchmarking of machine learning and numerical weather prediction (MLWP & NWP) models, with a focus on extreme and discrete meteorological cases and event types.
+Benchmarking of machine learning and numerical weather prediction (MLWP & NWP) models, with a focus on extreme events.

 README.md